medg73/TerrainGenerator/README.txt

 wrapping map
-make random terrain more realistic, or allow drawing rivers - based on steepness of slope into hex and # of hexes draining into this one
+make random terrain more realistic, or allow drawing rivers - based on steepness of slope into hex and # of hexes draining into this one only draw rivers if there is enough flow? draw lakes when adding water level
-    something not quite right with rivers? they can flow uphill b/c they are calculated after

-    lakes
+    make sea level adjustable?
-    get flow through rivers - only draw them if there is enough flow? add world map view
+add world map view

 zooming